willhk10/Circuitpython3/README.md

 This adds one to the counter on screen when Wire A0 is touched, and subtracts one number when wire A1 is touched

 ## Problems
+ There were no actual problems that I had when working through this assignment.
+I did not have to constrain anything, and the only thing that i had to learn how to do was print the numbers to the LCD screen, which i learned how to do [here](https://learn.adafruit.com/character-lcds/python-circuitpython)
+I also found how to wire the device at this link as well.
 ## Takeaway
+In the end, I learned how to control the LCD Screen.

 ---